Twitter

 Post-Soviet satellite communications

 From the mid-1960s and until the collapse of the USSR in 1991, the NPO PM development center in Siberian town of Zheleznogorsk, had remained a sole provider of communications spacecraft for the nation.
 However, the space funding crunch of the post-Soviet period bred competition from other Russian space enterprises who saw potentially lucrative market in the field of satellite communications to complement lagging federal funding.
-In the meantime, during the 1990s, NPO PM struggled to modernize an obsolete and underpowered fleet of Russian comsats.
+In 1992, the company ended the production of the Soviet era Gorizont satellites, but it struggled to replace an obsolete and underpowered fleet of satellites already in orbit.

-The company's first communications satellite, Gals No. 11, developed exclusively for civilian use and commissioned by a non-military organization, was launched in 1994.
+The company's first post-Soviet communications satellite, Gals No. 11, developed exclusively for civilian use and commissioned by a non-military organization, was launched in 1994.
 The spacecraft was designed to broadcast TV signals in international frequencies.
 NPO PM built an automated checkout facility for testing of the Gals series at its assembly plant and at the launch site.
 For the first time, the control of the satellite was conducted from NPO PM's own ground station in Zheleznogorsk.
 With a life span of five years, the first Gals functioned for 7.5 years and the second and last Gals No. 12 launched on Nov.
 17, 1995, survived for 8.5 years.
-A base platform of the Gals spacecraft became a precursor for the Ekspress series.
+A base platform of the Gals spacecraft became a precursor for the Ekspress series, first of which was launched on Oct.
+13, 1994.
 In the meantime, many orbital positions the country reserved for its communications birds remained empty and were under threat of expiration under the international law.

 The situation gradually improved during the 2000s and the 2010s.
 As of beginning of 2015, the Russian communications satellite capacity was estimated at 22 percent from the planned volume in 2025.
 At the same time, personal satellite communications were estimated only at 2.7 percent.
 At the time, Russia had 24 communications satellites in orbit and had a plan to have 42 such satellites by 2020.
 (744)